Gary W. Cole, MD, FAAD

 What are liver spots or age spots?

-Liver spots or age spots (lentigines) are the common names of the darker spots seen in adults, frequently on the back of the hands.
+Liver spots or age spots (lentigines) are the common names of the flat, brown, round spots seen in adults frequently on the back of the hands, shoulders, and face.
 Liver spots are not true moles or freckles.
-The term "liver spot" is actually a misnomer since these spots are not caused by liver problems or liver disease.
+The term liver spot is actually a misnomer since these spots are not caused by liver problems or liver disease.
 While these do tend to appear over time, they are not in themselves a sign of old age.
-Instead, they appear generally on sun-exposed areas.
+Instead, they appear on sun-exposed areas.
 They are commonly seen on the skin of older adults with a history of sun exposure.
 Liver spots are simply the result of a localized increase in the number of melanosomes (normal pigment-carrying particles in cells).

 What are seborrheic keratoses?

 Seborrheic keratoses (SK) contain melanin but do not contain melanocytes, so they are not melanocytic nevi.
 Seborrheic keratoses are caused by a benign growth of epidermal cells.
 Some people call these growths "barnacles" or "Rice Krispies."
 Although they are most often medium brown, they can differ in color, ranging anywhere from light tan to black.
 They occur in different sizes.
 Typically, these growths are around the size of a pencil eraser or slightly larger.
 Some keratoses begin as a flat marks and gradually raise and thicken to form a seborrheic keratosis.
 A biopsy may, in some cases, may be required to distinguish a seborrheic keratosis from an irregular mole or melanoma.